CrossGeeks/FacebookClientPlugin/docs/AndroidSetup.md

      FacebookClientManager.Initialize(this);
 ```

-Note: Save that CallbackManager in class variable/property since you will need it in the following step.
+Note: Save that CallbackManager in a class variable/property since you will need it in the following step.

 - Override OnActivityResult:
 ```cs